-The best wireless headphones for 2023
+The best wireless headphones for 2024: Bluetooth options for every budget

 Beats Studio Pro

-The Studio Pro lacks basic features like automatic pausing and multipoint connectivity is only available on Android), plus they’re not very comfortable for people with larger heads.
+The Studio Pro lacks basic features like automatic pausing, and multipoint connectivity is only available on Android.
+Moreover, they’re not very comfortable for people with larger heads.
 Overall sound quality is improved, though, and voice performance on calls is well above average.

-Bose QuietComfort Ultra
+Bose QuietComfort Ultra headphones

 Bose’s latest flagship model has a lot to offer, but its trademark Immersive Audio feature can be inconsistent across different types of music.
 There’s still world-class ANC, excellent comfort and a clearer transparency mode, but for the price, the non-Ultra model is a better choice right now.